-If you don’t have income protection, you’re living with the risk of being unable to keep up with the cost of life if you lose your income through illness or injury.
-Obviously this risk will be different per person, depending on your individual circumstances – in particular, on what financial commitments and dependents you have.
-How long you end up being unable to work and what financial impact that could potentially have on you also plays a part.
+If you don’t have income protection insurance, you’re living with the risk of being unable to keep up with the cost of life if you lose your income through illness or injury.
+Obviously this risk will be different per person, depending on your individual circumstances – like what financial commitments and dependents you have.
+How long you end up being unable to work and what financial impact that could have on you also plays a part.

 |% of people who’ll face a 2-month period of being unable to work because of illness or injury before retirement at 68|

 The question to ask yourself is: if you were too unwell to work, would you be able to keep up with the cost of life?
 The answer to this will tell you whether or not it’s worth getting covered.

 Does income protection cover me if I’m made redundant?